psuedomagi/ChatHoard/CODE_OF_CONDUCT.md

 ## Scope

 Always applies.
-Any behavior that doesn't align with these standards in *any* setting and will not be tolerated.
-If you can't be accepting, civil, and respectful, then you are not welcome to contribute to this project.
+I will not tolerate any behavior that doesn't align with these standards in *any* setting.
+If you can't be accepting, civil, and respectful, then you aren't welcome here.

 ## Enforcement